-Key Personnel Name (s) Contact details Designated Safeguarding Lead (DSL) Andrew Denham 01865 300454 head.3127@standlake.oxon.sch.uk Deputy DSL(s) Stacey Conroy 01865 300454 sconroy@standlake.oxon.sch.uk School's named 'Prevent' lead Andrew Denham 01865 300454 head.3127@standlake.oxon.sch.uk Nominated Safeguarding Governor Louise Weldon 01865 300556 lweldon@standlake.oxon.sch.uk Chair of Governors Karen Armeanu 01865 300319 karmeanu@standlake.oxon.sch.uk Education Safeguarding Advisory Team / Local Authority Designated Officers (LADOs) Jo Lloyd Donna Crozier Sandra Barratt Lorna Berry Becky Langstone (ESAT) 01865 810603 Lado.safeguardingchildren@oxfordshire.gov.uk Locality Community Support Service (LCSS) worker Debbie Milner LCSS North 0345 2412703 Multi Agency Safeguarding Hub (MASH) Katrina Johnson 0345 050 7666 Out of hours Emergency Duty Team (EDT) 08450 507666 Police 101 or in emergencies 999
+Key Personnel Name (s) Contact details

+Designated Safeguarding Lead (DSL) Andrew Denham head.3127@standlake.oxon.sch.uk 01865 300454

+Safeguarding Lead (DSL) 01605 500454

+Deputy Designated Stacey Conroy sconroy@standlake.oxon.sch.uk

+Safeguarding Lead(s) (DDSL) 01865 300454

+Named 'Prevent' lead Andrew Denham head.3127@standlake.oxon.sch.uk

+01865 300454

+Nominated Louise Weldon lweldon@standlake.oxon.sch.uk

+Safeguarding Governor 01865 300556

+Chair of Governors Karen Areanu karmeanu@standlake.oxon.sch.uk

+01993 851728

+Education Safeguarding Jo Lloyd 01865 810603

+Advisory Team / Local Donna Crozier Lado.safeguardingchildren@oxfordshire.gov.uk

+Authority Designated Sandra Barratt ESAT.safeguardingchildren@oxfordshire.gov.uk

+Officers Lorna Todd

+(LADOs) Becky Langstone

+Levella Community Sophie Kendall 0245 244 2702 / Lorenz H. O. Carlolina and L.

+Locality Community LCSS North 0345 241 2703 / lcss.north@oxfordshire.gov.uk

+Support Service (LCSS)

+worker

+Multi Agency 0345 050 7666

+Safeguarding hub

+(MASH)

+Out of hours Emergency 0845 050 7666

+Duty Team (EDT)

+Police 101 or in emergencies 999

-Standlake CE Primary School recognises its responsibility for safeguarding and child protection.
+Standlake CofE Primary School recognises its responsibility for safeguarding and child protection.

-1. INTRODUCTION
+1. Introduction

 - 1.1.
 It is essential that everybody working in a school or college understands their safeguarding responsibilities.
-Everyone who comes into contact with children and families has a role to play in ensuring children and young people are safe from abuse, neglect exploitation and harm.
-Our school is committed to safeguarding children and aims to create a culture of vigilance.
+Everyone who comes into contact with children and families has a role to play in ensuring children and young people are safe from abuse, neglect, exploitation and harm.
+As a member of The EPA, Standlake Cofe Primary School is committed to safeguarding children and aims to create a culture of vigilance.
 All staff should make sure that any decisions made are in the best interests of the child. - 1.2.
 Our pupils' welfare is our paramount concern.
-The governing body will ensure that our school will safeguard and promote the welfare of pupils and work together with agencies to ensure that our school has adequate arrangements to identify, assess and support those children who are suffering or where significant harm is suggested.

-What to do if you think a child is at risk of abuse or neglect Oxfordshire
+The Board of Governors will ensure that our school safeguards and promotes the welfare of pupils and works together with agencies to ensure that they have adequate arrangements to identify, assess and support those children who are suffering or where significant harm is suggested.
+What to do if you think a child is at risk of abuse or neglect - Oxfordshire Safeguarding Children Board (oscb.org.uk)

-Safeguarding Children Board (oscb.org.uk) - 1.3.
-This policy provides the basis for good practice within the school for Safeguarding work.
-It should be read in conjunction with the Oxfordshire Safeguarding Children's Board safeguarding Policies and Procedures Contents (proceduresonline.com), plus the safeguarding appendix document.
+- 1.3.
+This policy provides the basis for good practice across Standlake CofE Primary School for safeguarding work.
+It should be read in conjunction with the Oxfordshire Safeguarding Children's Board Safeguarding Policies and Procedures, plus the safeguarding appendix document.
 These are in keeping with relevant national procedures and reflect what the partnership considers to be safe and professional practice in this context. - 1.4.
-This policy applies to all members of staff in our school, including all permanent, temporary and support staff, governors, volunteers, contractors and external service or activity providers.
+This policy applies to all members of Standlake CofE Primary School, including all permanent, temporary and support staff, governors, volunteers, contractors and external service or activity providers.